airmencoders/palmettospark/_pages/projects.md

 #### 3D Printed Plexiglass Holders

-   developed to provide sneeze gaurd holders for cubicles in the CE office
+   Developed to provide sneeze gaurd holders for cubicles in the CE office.